BrooklynD23/RAG_Agent_CS4200/docs/architecture/02_backend-agent-architecture.md

 # Backend + Agent Architecture

-This document describes the backend responsibilities, module layout, agent graph (nodes/edges), and the FastAPI layer for the news RAG agent, adapted from the `Test` specification.
+This document describes the backend responsibilities, module layout, agent graph (nodes/edges), and the FastAPI layer for the **legacy summarization pipeline** of the news agent, adapted from the `Test` specification.
+For the newer RAG + vector-store architecture (including Gemini-based models and `/rag/query`), see `docs/RAG_ARCHITECTURE.md`.

 ## 1. Responsibilities